davidbolin/excursions/README.md

 Sys.setenv(PATH = paste(c(gcc, rtools, Sys.getenv("PATH")), collapse = ";"))
 ```
 where the variables `rtools` and `gcc` need to be changed if `Rtool`s is not installed directly on `C:`.
+You also need to install the `gsl` library.

 # Repository branch workflows #
 The package version format for released versions is `major.minor.bugfix`.
 All regular development should be performed on the `devel` branch or in a feature branch, managed with `git flow feature`.
 On the `devel` branch, the version number is `major.minor.bugfix.9000`, where the first three components reflect the latest released version with changes present in the `default` branch.
 Bugfixes should be applied via the `git flow bugfix` and `git flow hotfix` methods, as indicated below.
 For `git flow` configuration, use `stable` as the stable release branch, `devel` as the develop branch, and `v` as the version tag prefix.
 See [the `git flow` tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more information.